A stochastic target approach to Ricci flow on surfaces: convergence of on surfaces with

-Case: $r=0$.
-For the flat case, we still learn from \eqref{ho:4} that $\bar{p}_{t}^{(k)}(x)$ is uniformly bounded in $t$ and $x$.
-Since the curvature of the underlying metric $h$ is $0$ we know (cf. \cite[Theorem 8.1, Chapter II]{KN1}) that the holonomy groups are trivial (perhaps after lifting to the orientation cover).
+and thus the induction is done. \textit{Case}: $r=0$.
+For the flat case, we still learn from (\ref{ho4}) that $\bar{p}_{t}^{(k)}(x)$ is uniformly bounded in $t$ and $x$.
+Since the curvature of the underlying metric $h$ is $0$, we know (cf. \cite{KN1}, Theorem 8.1, Chapter II) that the holonomy groups are trivial (perhaps after lifting to the orientation cover).
 Stated differently, the parallel transport along loops is the identity.

 To finish the argument, we are going to use the coupling technique we already exploited for the gradient estimates.
 Start with a fixed point $x\in M$ and a unit vector $\xi$, and write